 8. The Contender (2000)

-Gary Oldman, the acting chameleon astoundingly transformed himself to play Republican Congressman Shelly Runyon in The Contender.
+The acting chameleon astoundingly transformed himself to play Republican Congressman Shelly Runyon in The Contender.
 Runyon, a man involved with power games, investigates a sex scandal concerning Vice-Presidential nominee Laine Hanson.
-Oldman mesmerizingly crafts this exceedingly intelligent and intimidating character which is very different from the DC politician stereotype.
-Although the actor rose to fame through his over-the-top villainy, here he strongly proves his ability to deliver a restrained performance.
-Oldman attaches a layer of awkwardness and frustration beneath the calm facade of Runyon.
+Oldman mesmerizingly crafts this supremely intelligent and intimidating character which is very different from the DC politician stereotype.
+Although the actor rose to fame with his over-the-top villainy, here he succeeds in a restrained performance.
+He adds a layer of awkwardness and frustration beneath the calm facade of Runyon.
 Despite turning in such a splendid performance, he didn’t receive his first Oscar nomination for several reasons.
-He had to wait eleven years to get one (for Tinker Tailor Soldier Spy).
+He had to wait 11 years to get one (for Tinker Tailor Soldier Spy).

 7. True Romance (1993)

 His viciously satisfying performance as Drexl Spivey in Tony Scott’s violent, hyper-kinetic tale could serve as a testament to Mr. Stanislavski’s famous remark: “there are no small parts, only small actors”.
 Drexl is a white Jamaican pimp and the hero Clarence confronts him to free his lover Alabama.
 Oldman appears onscreen for less than 10 minutes.
 But with that hysterical, twisted demeanor he makes his villainy linger long after the film ends.
 The trademark gleam in the actor’s eyes was exciting to watch.
 Apart from zeroing in on the Jamaican accent, Oldman also set out to design Drexl’s physical outlook.
 True Romance has abundance of baddies and there’s a fantastic confrontation scene between Dennis Hopper and Christopher Walken.